certara/pyDarwin/docs/Overview.rst

  .. figure:: MLSelection.png

 The same 3 files are required for any search, whether :ref:`EX<EX_desc>` , :ref:`GA<GA_desc>` , :ref:`GP<GP_desc>`, :ref:`RF<RF_desc>` or :ref:`GBRT<GBRT_desc>`.
-These file are described in :ref:`required files. <startRequiredFiles>`
+These files are described in :ref:`"Required Files". <startRequiredFiles>`

 .. _The Algorithms: